-• The plan pays the entire expense after you reach your maximum out-of-pocket limit.
+The plan pays the entire expense after you reach any maximum out-of-pocket limit.

-When we say "expense" in this general rule, we mean the negotiated charge for a network provider, and the recognized charge for an out-of-network provider.
+When we say "expense" in this general rule, we mean the negotiated charge for a network provider.
 See the Glossary section for what these terms mean.